-The inspector reviewed a sample of staff training and found that all staff had up to date training in de-escalation and intervention techniques.
-The provider had also supported the staff team to complete training in consent and positive behaviour support.
-In addition, some of the staff team had completed training on human rights.
+The inspector reviewed a sample of staff training and found that some improvement was required to ensure all staff had up to date training in de-escalation and intervention techniques.
+The provider had also completed a training needs analysis and plans were in place to support the staff team to complete training in restrictive practices, assisted decision making (capacity) act and human rights.